andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 unrivaled.

 I click the Union Jack for English and once I see the price I make a quick decision to purchase all vouchers for the group.
-I choose to act as benefactor out of magnanimity, but out of pure selfishness.
-The price of the ticket, while not expensive, falls in the grey area of "this seems cool I guess but I don't know if I want to pay that much."
-As a funicular-head in a group of non-fheads I decided to incur the cost of the group lest they demur against the inclined railway adventure.
+This choice to act as benefactor for the group was not done out of magnanimity, but out of pure selfishness.
+The price of the ticket, while not expensive, fell in the grey area of "this seems cool I guess but I don't know if I want to pay that much."
+As a funicular-head in a group of non-fheads I decided to incur the cost of the collective lest they demur against the inclined railway adventure.

+Funiculars are so fun because they typically terminate at an elevated vista with wonderful views plus they employ some clever design and engineering.
+What's not to love!
+Funicular railways are characterized by a cable attached to the railway carriages to provide locomotion.
+If not for the cable the steel-on-steel contact of wheels on track would not generate enough friction to overcome the pull of gravity.
+Funiculars cleverly employ two train cars, each attached to one end of the rope, that counterbalance each other on their trips up & down the incline.
+The only power the motor needs to provide is the difference in weight of the two cars (typically the combined weight of the passengers) and various frictional losses in the system.

 <figure class="figure container">
   <object type="image/svg+xml" data="/theme/images/traveler/2024-06_norway/01-bergen_funicular.svg" width="100%">